PIMFA Women’s Symposium 2026

 London, E16 1XL United Kingdom

-Watch the highlights from our 2025 Women’s Symposium
+Watch the highlights from our 2024 and 2025 Women’s Symposium

-Do you have an interesting story to share?
-We have started looking for speakers, if you’d like to be considered as a speaker please email us on events@pimfa.co.uk to discuss it further.
+Do you have an interesting story to share, or are you interested in exhibiting?
+We are still looking for speakers for the final agenda spots, and a few sponsorship opportunities are also still open – if you’d like to be considered for either, please email us on events@pimfa.co.uk to discuss it further.

 To access the PIMFA member discount you will need to log in to your account first.
 If you don’t have a PIMFA account, please create one at www.pimfa.co.uk/registration